AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 | **Diagnostics** |Enabled |
 | **Diagnostics storage account** |*Automatically created* |

->[AZURE.IMPORTANT]
+>[!IMPORTANT]
 >You can only place a VM in an availability set when you create it.
 You cannot change the availability set after a VM is created.
-See [Manage the availability of virtual machines](/documentation/articles/virtual-machines-windows-manage-availability/).
+See [Manage the availability of virtual machines](../../virtual-machines-windows-manage-availability.md).

 Azure creates the virtual machines.